-However, under the Mining Code, private entities may carry out geological mineral investigations and produce geological information under a public-private partnership structure and under the methodological supervision of the Public Geological-Mineral Services, provided that (i) such public-private partnership is duly justified (since, as a rule, the Government is the entity responsible for this activity), and (ii) a proper authorisation is obtained from the MGM.
+However, under the Mining Code, private entities may carry out geological mineral investigations and produce geological information under a public-private partnership structure and under the methodological supervision of the Public Geological-Mineral Services, provided that (i) such public-private partnership is duly justified (since, as a rule, the Government is the entity responsible for this activity), and (ii) a proper authorisation is obtained from the MMRP.

-What rights are required to conduct exploration?
-2.2
+2.2 What rights are required to conduct exploration?

-As a rule, to carry out exploration activities, the investor is required to negotiate and enter into with the MGM and/or a national concessionaire entity for a given mineral a mineral investment contract ("MIC").
+As a rule, to carry out exploration activities, the investor is required to negotiate and enter into a mineral investment contract ("MIC") with the MMRP and/or a national concessionaire.
 However, for exploration and mining of mineral resources used in civil construction and public works, a mineral permit suffices.
 In respect of artisanal activities, only a mineral ticket is required.